Gillian’s Quilted Dolls House

 Word Verification

 If you have a blog you probably have moderation turned on so you can check that no inappropriate comments come through before you publish them.
 It happens.
 Only last week, after my post about going to The Princess and Jack’s birthday parties a spam comment arrived in my box offering me a “female libido enhancer” to deal with my “problem”.
-I doubt this would have improved my “performance” at these parties Rolling on the floor laughing and I’m relieved to have comment moderation at times like this when the Delete button makes short work of spam.
+I doubt this would have improved my “performance” at these parties and I’m relieved to have comment moderation at times like this when the Delete button makes short work of spam.

 However, if you’re a Blogger blogger (there’s no other way to say that!) you may have Word Verification activated in addition to Comment Moderation and not even know it.
 I didn’t, until a friend told me.